Milagro (theatre): Foundation

-Originally The Miracle Theatre was located at the Northwest Service Center where it stayed until the end of 1992.
-Milagro had reached another important juncture, it decided to relinquish tenancy of the Northwest Service Center in favor of finding its own home, Over the next three years Milagro continued to produce a full season of productions utilizing other spaces throughout the region.
+Originally Miracle Theatre was located at the Northwest Service Center where it stayed until the end of 1992.
+Milagro then decided to relinquish tenancy of the Northwest Service Center in favor of finding its own home.
+Over the next three years Milagro continued to produce a full season of productions utilizing other spaces throughout the region.

-Finally after three years, in 1995 Teatro Milagro found a place to stay in Portland, Oregon Milagro leased this space in the Central Eastside Industrial District in which it built a 120-seat theater and finally established itself a home as the Miracle Mainstage.
-They were able to set this up in just seven weeks, until eventually its opening with the Día de los Muertos Festival.
+In 1995 Milagro found a new permanent home in Portland, Oregon.
+Milagro leased space in the Central Eastside Industrial District in which it built a 120-seat theater.
+They were able to set this up in just seven weeks, opening with the Día de los Muertos Festival.
 Eventually in December 1997, Milagro officially purchased the building and founded El Centro Milagro, Portland's first Latino cultural center, which allowed for expansion and independence.

-Work in the Community

-Teatro Milagro offers many different opportunities to engage with the community around them.
-Not only do they advance the knowledge of Latinx culture, but there are also many different community outreach programs and internship opportunities that they are involved in.

-One of Milagros most recent projects was the Oregon Latino Oral History Project in which they worked alongside the NWFILM Center to depict the evolution of Oregon's Latino population.
-The Project began in 2017, inspired by an earlier initiative Heroes Magnificos in which they expanded on opportunities for underrepresented communities to have the opportunity to watch, learn, and make film.